6 Tricks for Reducing Abandoned Calls in Your Call Center

 Oh, no!
 Another caller just dropped off.
 Call abandonment is the bane of existence for those who manage call centers and yet, it happens more than it should.

-You can gain valuable insight into your call center’s performance by analyzing your call abandonment rate.
+You can gain valuable insight into your call center’s performance by analyzing your call abandoned rate.
 It’s a KPI that managers take seriously, especially when measuring customer behavior.

 If you’re seeing an increase in call abandonment from your customers - it’s time for immediate action!
 To help, we’ve identified 6 tricks to incorporate into your call center today to improve customer service and reduce the number of abandoned calls.